s386Fall2023/s386Fall2023.github.io/_resources/blogsetup.md

 > *Note: For this class, you are required to have blog hosted on GitHub pages in your own GitHub account, but you can use any tools that you like to create the blog.
 For example,  [Hugo](https://gohugo.io/) and [11ty](https://www.11ty.dev/) are other popular static site generators*

 There are several "officially" [supported themes](https://pages.github.com/themes/) on GitHub pages, and hundreds of other [paid and free themes](https://jekyllrb.com/docs/themes/) that have been designed to work seamlessly on GitHub pages.
+Two themes that I've personally used are [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) and [What A Theme](https://github.com/thedevslot/WhatATheme).

  **This tutorial will use the [stat386-blog theme](https://github.com/esnt/stat386-blog-theme), a simple theme that I made for the Stat 386 class.**

 > *Students in Stat 386 are not required to use this theme.
-Similar steps can be followed for most Jekyll themes hosted on GitHub.*
+Similar steps can be followed for most Jekyll themes hosted on GitHub, although every theme will have its own unique layouts and variable.*

 1. Visit the [stat386-blog theme's GitHub repository](https://github.com/esnt/stat386-blog-theme).
 2. Click the green “Code” button and then select “Download ZIP.”